YoussefACHCHIRAJ/facebook-api/README.md

 - `pageId`: ID of the Facebook page.
 - `pageAccessToken`: Access token of the page.

-### `facebookPageAnalytics(pageId: string, pageAccessToken: string, date_preset: PageInsightsDatePreset = PageInsightsDatePreset.this_year, period: PageInsightsPeriod = PageInsightsPeriod.month)`
+### `facebookPageAnalytics(pageId: string, pageAccessToken: string, date_preset?: PageInsightsDatePreset, period?: PageInsightsPeriod)`

 Get analytics for a Facebook page.